processing/p5.js-web-editor/developer_docs/testing.md

 # Testing
+This guide lists out the tools and methods that we use to test the p5 editor project.
+It focuses mainly on the client side project, but some of it applies to the server tests too.

 For an initial basic overview of testing for React apps, [you can read what the React developers have to say about it](https://reactjs.org/docs/testing.html).
 We use both unit tests and integration tests.

 We are testing React components by rendering the component trees in a simplified test environment and making assertions on what gets rendered and what functions get called.